hsgg/SphericalFourierBesselDecompositions.jl/README.md

 where `nr` is the number of radial bins, `phi` is an array of length `nr`, and `mask` is a HEALPix mask.
 In general, `win` can be a 2D-array, where the first dimension is radial, and the second dimension is the HEALPix mask at each radius.
-Using a `SeparableArray` makes dispatches to more efficient specialized algorithms when the radial and angular window are separable.
-`SFB.win_rhat_ln()` performs the radial transform of the window, `SFB.integrate_window()` is a convenient way to calculate the effective volume `Veff`.
+Using a `SeparableArray` uses Julia's dispatch mechanism to call more efficient specialized algorithms when the radial and angular window are separable. `SFB.win_rhat_ln()` performs the radial transform of the window, `SFB.integrate_window()` is a convenient way to calculate the effective volume `Veff`.